 “I sleep here in this seat, scrunched down.
 My ankles and legs are swollen from having to sit all the time,” she said.
 “I buy jug water, it’s cheaper.
 And I eat one meal a day, for $2.02.”

-Cassandra Rhett, the Housing and Social Services Manager for the City of Pompano Beach, is trying to help find her one.
+Cassandra Rhett, the Housing and Social Services Manager for the City of Pompano Beach, was trying to help find her one.
 Rhett was inspired to help knowing that anyone could end up in a situation like Carolyn's.

 “It could be my aunt, it could be my mother.
 It just breaks my heart just how humble Carolyn is,” she told 7News with tears in her eyes.